-You can have tremendous confidence in your coaching abilities and you can see heavy demand around you.
+You can have tremendous confidence in your life coaching abilities and you can see heavy demand around you.
 But remember, going overboard with your pricing will only take you half the way.
 So, picking more clients than you can handle or setting a steep price for your services is not sustainable.
 Similarly, underplaying your services’ worth can spell disaster.
 Setting a low price can attract eyeballs and interest but in no time, you may feel discouraged without anyone to blame but yourself.
 The secret lies in a smart, optimized and balanced pricing strategy that can be scaled according to any situation.

 4. Your client’s location